lenaas/geographic_optimization/README.md

 ### WHAT WAS DONE:
 - Usage of Dataframes from Distance Calculation (Dataframes with coordinates calculated by ´pgeocode´).
 - Usage of OpenStreetMap to get driving distance by car via API requests.
 For this, also using ´json´ to store the responses temporary in a readable way and to access properly.
+Please be aware that the calculated distances are in meters.
+To get kilometers, conversion is needed.

 ### WHY WAS IT DONE THIS WAY:
 - Usage of OpenStreetMap instead of Google Maps API as OpenStreetMap is free..